wangbingjie/blast/docs/task_runner.rst

 The _run_process method is where your task's code should go.
 This method should contain all the necessary computations and saves to the database for your task to be completed.
-It takes a Transient object as an argument and must return a Status object which indicates the status of the task after computation.
+It takes a Transient object as an argument and must return a status string which indicates the status of the task after computation.
 As an example, let's implement a simple task that just prints 'processing' and then returns the processed Status.